arsuq/Files/README.md

    Args:

    not interactive (-ni), text file (-tf)

+### lsort
+   Sorts the lines in a text file in ascending or descending order.
+This will override the original file!
+   Args:

+    not interactive (-ni)
+    text file (-tf)
+    descending order [by default is asc] (-desc)

 ### move
    Moves the matching files to DestinationDir/Prefix + Counter.
 Can be used as